ben-eb/perfectionist/README.md

 format only facilitates simple whitespace compression around selectors & declarations.
 For more powerful compression, see [cssnano].

+##### maxAtRuleLength

+Type: `boolean|number`
+Default: `80`

+If set to a positive integer, set a maximum width for at-rule parameters; if they exceed this, they will be split up over multiple lines.
+If false, this behaviour will not be performed.
+Note that this transform is excluded from the `compressed` & `compact` formats.

 ##### maxSelectorLength

 Type: `boolean|number`